luckcolors/Aria2TrayIcon/README.md

   This are the arguments to pass to aria2 usually you only want to pass the --config-path=

   "iconFile": "icon.ico",
- Path to the icon file to use must be .ico on windows.(the icon files can be found in the repo.
-Those are from the original aria2 website's favicon.).
+ Path to the icon file to use must be .ico on windows. (the icon files can be found in the repo.
+Those are from the original aria2 website's favicon and thus follow the original aria2 GNU GPL license.).

   "aria2Token": "TOKEN",
   Aria2 json rpc token this is mandatory in order for the systray buttons work.